Frequently-asked questions (FAQs)

 When dowsing, kinesiology or any other mechanical or purely intuitive selection method is used this introduces a barrier.
 Most people do not know how to dowse or muscle-test, so they feel obliged to go back to the practitioner every time they want to select a remedy.

 Also, if the dowsing etc. works it will go straight to the heart of the problem before the client is necessarily ready to go that far.
-This means that self-knowledge, which is one of the aims of treatment with the remedies, is never attained properly.
+This means that self-knowledge, which is one of the aims of using with the remedies, is never attained properly.

-We believe treatment should go at the client's speed, not the practitioner's, and this is why all practitioners registered with the Bach Centre have signed a Code of Practice which commits them to select remedies using the classic interview technique that Dr Bach preferred.
+We believe growth should go at the client's speed, not the practitioner's, and this is why all practitioners registered with the Bach Centre have signed a Code of Practice which commits them to select remedies using the classic interview technique that Dr Bach preferred.

 Why doesn't the Bach Centre approve the use of other flower essence systems?